andreztz/3NewsFeed/README.markdown

 wait for the update to complete.
 (Please not that as of v1.6 pressing **r** now only updates the current channel.)

-  * 'Edit Channel' (Key **e**): Edit the current channel's
+  * 'Edit Channel' (Key **e**): Edit the current channel's properties.
-  * properties&mdash;'Name'
+'Name' is what is shown in the channel list, if unsure, prepend a '?' to the name, causing NewsFeed to look for the channel name in the newsfeed header.
-is what is shown in the channel list, if unsure, prepend a '?' to the name, causing NewsFeed to look for the channel name in the newsfeed header.
 'RSS' is the URI of the feed, if unknown, enter the URI of the site into 'Home' and 'Press 'Auto\-Detect RSS Feed'.
 With luck, one or more channels will be found for the site and merged into the channel list.
 'Update every' marks the update interval for that particular channel, while 'Expire after' is the time for which the feed items are stored.
 Pressing 'Save Information' saves, while closing the window cancels.
 Below the buttons the official channel description by the newsfeed provider is shown.